santhoshkumar08/caseTool/README.md

 # caseTool
-This a Branch is ct1 version v1.0
+This Branch is ct1 version v1.0